cjom/Qualcommax_NSS_Builder/README.md

 The project utilizes a custom configuration file [`ax3600.config`](ax3600.config) to specify the desired settings for the firmware build.
 This file includes various options such as target platform, compiler optimizations, package selections, and more.

 Additionally, the `uci` commands in the "Quality-of-Life Enhancements" section are used to fine-tune the wireless and network settings for improved performance and functionality.
 Refer to the [999-QOL_config](https://github.com/JuliusBairaktaris/Qualcommax_NSS_Builder/blob/main/files/etc/uci-defaults/999-QOL_config) for the specific configuration.

+This fork removes:
+- banIP
+- statistics apps
+- MESH support
+- IPv6 support (NordVPN does not support IPv6, this way is one less leak possibility)

+Also adds the following packages:
+- **Wireguard VPN**
+- **Policy-Based Routing**
+- **AdBlock Fast**

 ## SSH Hardening